minprog/uva-prog-ink/15 Problem Sets/40 Problem Set 1/20 Exercises.md

 ## Getting Started

+1. Run `wordgames
-1. Run `homework4a.py`, without making any modifications to it, in order to ensure that everything is set up correctly.
-The code we have given you loads a list of valid words from a file and then calls the `play_game` function.
+2. .py`, without making any modifications to it, in order to ensure that everything is set up correctly.
+The code we have given you loads a list of valid loads from a file and then calls the `play_game` function.
 You will implement the functions it needs in order to work.
 If everything is okay, after a small delay, you should see the following printed out: